 First, take time to purge your bathroom of unused products, before you decide what kind of simple storage and practical bathroom furniture you need.
-Whether you're designing a small bathroom and are looking for ways to maximise space, or need stylish, but affordable options to suit a budget-friendly bathroom, there's a storage solution to suit all.
+Whether you're designing a bathroom from scratch and are looking for ways to maximise space, or need stylish, but affordable options to suit a budget-friendly bathroom, there's a storage solution to suit all.

 1. Choose a stylish laundry basket

 2. Maximise vertical space with a ladder shelf

 Ladders, with their vertical proportions, are a stylish but functional bathroom storage idea – particularly if space is at a premium.
 Whether as a purpose-built shelf perfect for storing bathroom essentials or an actual ladder that's ideal for storing towels, there are different widths designed to suit every bathroom.

 With its slimline design, this wood finish ladder shelf from Dunelm is a practical option for storing towels when propped against a wall.

 3. Choose a bathroom storage chest for a relaxed, unfitted look

 Looking for an unfitted bathroom storage solution?
 Pretty chests with simple silhouettes are a stylish choice for larger bathrooms.
 Opt for a unit with deep drawers if you're looking to store generous quantities of bathroom essentials, or fresh towels.

 This extending clothes dryer, available at Garden Trading, has a pull-out section of 10 zinc rails for drying clothes on, in addition to a shelf suitable for bathroom essentials and space to hang towels or bath accessories.